Criminal Background Checks

-- It is the policy of Missouri State University that all new hires ("Applicant") will be subject to a criminal background check as a condition of appointment (student hourly positions, per course faculty, part time and temporary employees are exempt except for "sensitive positions" and some departmental per course faculty as outlined below).
+- It is the policy of Missouri State University that all new hires ("Applicant") will be subject to a criminal background check as a condition of appointment (student hourly positions, part-time and temporary employees are exempt except for "sensitive positions" as outlined below).

-- Criminal background checks (including the sexual offender registry) shall be completed on finalists before an offer of employment is made.
+- Criminal background checks (including the sexual offender registry) shall be completed on finalists before an offer of employment is made (except in cases where an expedited employment offer is made contingent upon a successful background check, as contemplated by Section I.c.).
 Results of the background checks shall be provided to the Office of Human Resources (HR) and the responsible major administrator such as the President, Vice-President, Chief Financial Officer, Chancellor or Provost.

 - Information collected will be treated confidentially.

 - Missouri State University, in its sole discretion, may also conduct a background check on any existing employee at any time for any reason that does not constitute discrimination on the basis of a protected class as defined by federal or Missouri law.

 - Missouri State University will abide by the Fair Credit Reporting Act, Missouri Human Rights Act and all applicable laws to ensure individuals are not discriminated against.

 Missouri State University departments will incorporate the following steps into their hiring process.

 - Announcing a Vacancy – All online job postings or vacancy announcements (including ads) will contain the following statement: